oncvpsp/oncvpsp/doc/users_guide.md

 adjustments of your input data can produce "nice" plots as exemplified by these cases.

 The input files for oncvpsp, examples of which you'll find in ../tests/data, are NOT THE KEYWORD FILES YOU MAY BE USED TO.
 The # comment lines define a strict template in which ALL input parameters must be specified, in the correct order.
 There are no defaults.
 (On the other hand,  there are not so many input parameters, and you need to understand them all to get good results anyway.)

-    The file 32_Ge_annotated.dat adds more comments (###) to the usual *.dat file describing each input variable.
+The file `32_Ge_annotated.dat` adds more comments (###) to the usual `*.dat` file describing each input variable.
 Reading this should be your next assignment.
 The code doesn't mind extra comments, and you can in fact use this as a combined template and abbreviated users' manual for your own calculations instead of the shorter versions in ../tests/data.

-    Next, look at tests/refs/32_Ge.out.
+Next, look at `tests/refs/32_Ge.out`.
 The output is pretty-much self-explanatory.
 First, the input data is echoed, adding the all-electron eigenvalues to the configuration information.
 This is formatted so that it can be copied and re-used as an input file (the eigenvalues will be ignored).